-A study of the conceptual and philosophical similarities and contrasts between systems theory and linear psychological theoretical frameworks.
-General systems theory, cybernetics, constructivism, and a family system framework are explored.
+A study of the conceptual and philosophical similarities and contrasts between systems theory and linear psychological frameworks.
+General systems theory, cybernetics, family systems, constructivism, and social constructivism are explored.
 The primary focus is the understanding and development of a family systems conceptual framework.